(CVS, Chorionic Villus Biopsy)

 Cervix.
 This is the lower part of the uterus that projects into the vagina.
 Made up of mostly fibrous tissue and muscle, the cervix is circular in shape.

 Fetus.
-An unborn baby from the eighth week after fertilization until birth is called a fetus.
+This is a term used to describe an unborn baby from the eighth week after fertilization until birth.

 Placenta.
-This is an organ, shaped like a flat cake that only grows during pregnancy and provides a metabolic interchange between the fetus and mother.
-(The fetus takes in oxygen, food, and other substances and eliminates carbon dioxide and other wastes.)
+This is an organ, shaped like a flat cake, that only grows during pregnancy and provides a metabolic interchange between the fetus and mother.
+(The placenta allows the fetus to take in oxygen, food, and other substances and eliminates carbon dioxide and other wastes.)

 Umbilical cord.
 This is a rope-like cord connecting the fetus to the placenta.
-The umbilical cord contains 2 arteries and a vein, which carry oxygen and nutrients to the fetus and waste products away from the fetus.
+The umbilical cord contains 2 arteries and a vein.
+They carry oxygen and nutrients to the fetus and waste products away from the fetus.

 Uterine wall.
 This is the wall of the uterus.

 Uterus (also called the womb).
-The uterus is a hollow, pear-shaped organ located in a woman's lower abdomen, between the bladder and the rectum.
+This is a hollow, pear-shaped organ located in a woman's lower belly, between the bladder and the rectum.
 It sheds its lining each month during menstruation and in which a fertilized egg (ovum) becomes implanted and the fetus develops.

 Vagina.
 This is part of the female genitals sits behind the bladder and in front of the rectum.
 It forms a canal extending from the uterus to the vulva.

-Chorionic villus sampling may be used for genetic and chromosome testing in the first trimester of pregnancy .
-Here are some reasons that a woman might elect to undergo CVS:
+Chorionic villus sampling may be used for genetic and chromosome testing in the first trimester of pregnancy.
+Reasons that a woman might elect to undergo CVS include:

-Previously affected child or a family history of a genetic disease, chromosomal abnormalities, or metabolic disorder
+A previous child with, or family history of, a genetic disease, chromosomal abnormalities, or metabolic disorder

 Maternal age over 35 years by the pregnancy due date